 A system that included epicyclic gears simulated variations in the moon's motion now know to stem from its changing orbital velocity.
-The epicyclic gears were attached to a larger gear (A) like the cups on a Mad Hatter teacup ride.
+The epicyclic gears were attached to a larger gear (A like the cups on a Mad Hatter teacup ride.
 One gear turned the other via a pin-and-slot mechanism (B).
 The motion was then transmitted through the other gears and to the front of the mechanism.
-There, another epicyclic system ( turned a half-black, half-white sphere ( to show the lunar phases, and a pointer (3) showed the position of the moon on the zodiac dial.
+There, another epicyclic system (C) turned a half-black, half-white sphere (D) to show the lunar phases, and a pointer (E) showed the position of the mechanism.